Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Related WORK

-\subsubsection{Viewport Prediction}
+\subsection{Viewport Prediction}

-Efficient viewport prediction is crucial in addressing the challenges of delivering high-bandwidth and ultra-low latency immersive videos such as 360 video and point cloud video.
-There are many machine learning based viewport prediction methods.
-For example, linear regression (LR) is a common method \cite{10.1145/3123266.3123291,DBLP:conf/mobicom/QianJHG16} used for predicting the viewer's future FoV by extrapolating motion information from the user's historical head trajectories.
-Various modifications, such as the weighted LR \cite{DBLP:conf/mobicom/QianJHG16} and K-nearest neighbor (KNN)-based viewport prediction \cite{8486606} methods, have been proposed to improve the accuracy of LR models.
+Efficiently predicting the viewer's FoV is crucial for immersive video experiences, such as 360-degree and point cloud videos.
+Linear regression (LR) \cite{10.1145/3123266.3123291,DBLP:conf/mobicom/QianJHG16} is commonly used, along with variations like weighted LR, KNN-based methods, and the incorporation of confidence values \cite{DBLP:conf/mobicom/QianJHG16,8486606,8642510} to enhance accuracy.
+For example, S. Gül et al. \cite{gul2020low} employ LR to predict each of the 6DoF, resulting in two-dimensional video outputs.
+Y. S. de la Fuente et al. \cite{8642510} predict future positions by monitoring the angular velocity and acceleration of head movements.

-With the advancement of neural networks, these techniques have been employed to predict the viewport.
-For instance, S. Yoon et al. propose a prediction algorithm for 6DoF augmented reality (AR) to reduce the visual inconsistency caused by the latency of the remote rendering, combining a consistent motion model and deep prediction \cite{9730327}.
-X. Hou et al. employ an long short term memory (LSTM)-based body motion prediction model and a multi-layer perceptron (MLP)-based part motion prediction model for a low-latency pre-rendered 6DoF virtual reality (VR) system using an external tracking device \cite{9234536}.
-However, these methods only consider the temporal characteristics of user head motion and do not account for the impact of video content on user attention, which can lead to reduced prediction performance.
+With the advancement of neural networks, these techniques have been applied to viewport prediction.
+For instance, S. Yoon et al. propose a 6DoF AR algorithm for visual consistency, while X. Hou et al. employ LSTM and MLP models for low-latency 6DoF VR with tracking devices \cite{9730327,9234536}.